LSASS secrets

 EFS: Allow to perform some cryptographic operations for File encryption

-DPAPI: Data Protection API Interface for the CryptAPI library, allowing to protect data.
+DPAPI: Interface for the CryptAPI library, allowing to protect data.

 LSASS operations lead to the storage of credential material in its process memory.
 With administrative rights only, this material can be harvested (either locally or remotely).